 I am an intangible asset strategist and risk specialist…and, as such, I believe its important to identify and assess an organization’s intangible assets and how the assets can-should be best applied as preludes to advancing those assets in ways that deliver greater value, competitive advantage, sustainability, and preferably, contribute to generating revenue in a well articulated, respectful, and ethical manner.
+These newly designated ‘safe spaces’ and/or ‘free forum’ areas may be the prelude.

 The meaning of a safe spaces on campuses have shifted somewhat…in 2016, for example, a safe space generally referred to a designated room (space) where predominantly students of color and LGTB students, who…